Volunteer with CRIS

 Buying groceries, transporting clients to medical appointments, teaching basic computer skills, moving furniture, tutoring future U.S. citizens—these are just a few of the amazing ways individual volunteers partner with CRIS to support refugees and immigrants here in the Columbus area.
 For full descriptions of each of our individual volunteer opportunities, see the list below.

-Becoming a volunteer with CRIS is a simple three-step process…
+Becoming a CRIS volunteer is a simple three-step process:

-Step 1: Register and attend a Good Neighbor Training.
+Step 1: Register for and attend our Good Neighbor Training.

 Step 2: Complete a background check and paperwork.